General guidelines for students choosing options

 This will be your final year at secondary school.
 Your main academic objective is to ensure that you achieve the qualifications necessary, in the appropriate subjects, to gain entrance to tertiary courses or employment in your chosen field.

-You should consult Student Services staff, your Dean, the Associate Headmaster - Senior School, Mr Watson, or relevant university websites and liaison officers, if you need further information or advice.
+The sections on this handbook on University Entrance, tertiary course availability, and subject pre-requisites are essential reading.
+You should consult Student Services staff, your Dean, the Associate Headmaster - Academic Dr Etty, or relevant university websites and liaison officers, if you need further information or advice.

 This year in Form 6 you are doing either a predominantly Cambridge AS Level course or an NCEA Level 2 course.
 Accordingly, the information below is divided into two sections.

-1) Students who are studying the Cambridge Pathway in 2019:
+1) Students who are studying the Cambridge Pathway:

 - If you have struggled to cope with AS study this year and have achieved low grades, you might be advised to change to an NCEA course.
 You need to see your Dean to discuss this.
 Note the following: